AI Dungeon Master - Procedural Adventure - xelsed.ai

 }

-Draws 200 random diagonal lines to represent falling rain
+Draws 200 short diagonal lines at random positions to simulate falling rain

 line(startX, startY, startX + random(-50, 50), startY + random(50, 100));

-Draws the first segment of a lightning bolt with random jitter to create a zigzag pattern
+Draws the first zigzag segment of a lightning bolt from a random top point, offset randomly to look jagged

 drawForest()